apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-keep-alive                                        3                                 Amount of time (in sec) to wait for a put operation use-log-replay-v1                                 false                             Expert: Use old replay logic use-fast-replay                                   false                             Expert: Replay without using queue encryption.activeKey                              --                                Key name used to encrypt new data encryption.cipherProvider                         --                                Cipher provider type, supported types: AESCTRNOPADDING encryption.keyProvider                            --                                Key provider type, supported types: JCEKSFILE
+keep-alive                                        3                                 Amount of time (in sec) to wait for a put operation use-log-replay-v1                                 false                             Expert: Use old replay logic use-fast-replay                                   false                             Expert: Replay without using queue checkpointOnClose                                 true                              Controls if a checkpoint is created when the channel is closed.
+Creating a checkpoint on close speeds up subsequent startup of the file channel by avoiding replay. encryption.activeKey                              --                                Key name used to encrypt new data encryption.cipherProvider                         --                                Cipher provider type, supported types: AESCTRNOPADDING encryption.keyProvider                            --                                Key provider type, supported types: JCEKSFILE